ruggeri/tech-notes/algos/concurrency/atomic-operation-cost.md

   - In Intel 486 days, apparently they did an entire lock on the memory bus.
 Starting with Pentium Pro they do a cache lock on just that line.

-# TO REVIEW: Notion random leftovers...

-- Basically: what are the non-serialization costs to RMW?
-  - Like, what does it do to write buffers, caches, prefetching, pipeline...
-  - Note: if you already own line exclusive (because it's uncontended), there's little cost to atomic instructions!
-The cost rises with contention though (fighting for cache line over the cc fabric).
-  - It cannot fire and forget, so that slows things.
-It needs to know whether it succeeded so write won’t wait in buffer but will actually wait to get cache line
-  - On x86, will also not allow subsequent reads to be reordered before.
-    So there is a memory barrier here.
-  - And again I believe x86 will stop reordering which means it needs to wait to write
-  - Cost of thread eviction to cache?